Version: 31 May 2022

 6.1 Fees.
 Customer shall pay all fees specified in the Order Form.
 Payment obligations are non-cancelable and fees paid are non-refundable.

 6.2 Standard Payment Terms.
 These standard payment terms apply unless stated otherwise in the Order Form.
 Customer shall pay all fees within thirty (30) days of receipt of issuance of an invoice for such fees.
 Fees related to Subscriptions, Addons, Training or other Services are paid by the Customer annually in advance.
-Fees related to Consumption Services are paid by the Customer calendar quarterly in arrears.
+Fees related to Consumption Services are paid by the Customer calendar monthly in arrears.

 6.3 Late Fees and Collections.
 If Customer fails to pay any invoice within the agreed payment term, AS shall be entitled to interest from the day on which the invoice is due, without limiting AS’s other rights or remedies.
 The rate of interest on past due invoices shall be the statutory rate for Sweden determined every six months by the European Union, which can be found https://europa.eu/youreurope/business/finance-funding/making-receiving-payments/late-payment/index_en.htm.
 Customer shall reimburse AS for all costs incurred by AS in collecting any late payments, fees or interest, including but not limited to attorneys’ fees, court costs, and collection agency fees.